Endowment Initiatives & Awards

 This program enables our graduate students to visit and work in comparable research labs at major universities, anywhere in the world, for up to a year, provided that similarly talented students from those same labs come here to study and work with us, for about the same amount of time and under comparable conditions.
 Given that the classmates of today are the colleagues of tomorrow, this exchange program helps our graduate students build interpersonal bridges and acquire new scientific skills and know-how which they can later share students and faculty here at home.
 At the same time, our students serve as excellent ambassadors not only for UBC, but also for the Faculty of Arts and the Department of Psychology at UBC.
 The initial exchange took place in 2006 between Katie Yoshida, a doctoral student in our developmental program (supervised by Professor Janet Werker), and Naoto Yamane, a student of language development at the RIKEN Brain Science Institute in Wako, Japan.
 Subsequent QXFs have involved students from Germany, Spain, the United Kingdom, and the United States who temporarily “swapped” places with our own students.

-Quinn Exchange Fellowships Application Form (MS Word) | Guidelines (MS Word)
+Quinn Exchange Fellowships Application Form (PDF) | Guidelines (PDF)